apache/skywalking-website/content/blog/2021-12-06-extend-skywalking-with-nbb/index.md

 The [Live Platform](https://github.com/sourceplusplus/live-platform) is the core part of the Source++ architecture.
 Unlike the live probe and processors, the live platform does not have a direct correlation with SkyWalking components.
 It is a standalone server responsible for validating and distributing production breakpoints, logs, metrics, and traces.
 Each component of the Source++ architecture (probes, processors, interfaces) communicates with each other through the live platform.
 It is important to ensure the live platform is accessible to all of these components.

-#### Live Interface(s)
+#### Live Interface

 Finally, with all the previous parts installed, we're now at the component software developers will find the most useful.
-Live interfaces are what developers use to create, manage, and view non-breaking breakpoints, and so on.
+A Live interface is what developers use to create, manage, and view non-breaking breakpoints, and so on.
 There are a few live interfaces available:
 - [JetBrains Plugin](https://github.com/sourceplusplus/interface-jetbrains)
 - [CLI](https://github.com/sourceplusplus/interface-cli)